 But the most troubling thing about the sex in Fifty Shades isn’t the BDSM itself: It’s the characters’ terrible communication.
 Throughout the books, Ana isn’t expected to say what she wants from sex—Christian just knows.
 With but a few swift strokes, he can get her to orgasm—loudly, frequently, in any position and any location—by intuiting what her body wants.
 Sex itself is portrayed as a comprehensive proxy for the emotions involved in their relationship.
 Although they do talk about their relationship, Ana’s too afraid of losing Christian to express the depth of her fears about the kind of sex he’s asking her to have.

 People usually don’t pick up romance novels because they’re itching to read multiple pages of mature, sophisticated dialogue about feelings of vulnerability and personal boundaries.
 But if BDSM is going to be the new standard for hot—which Fifty Shades is helping it become—then that’s just the hard truth: Bondage, discipline, dominance, submission, and sadism are “varsity-level” sex activities, as the sex columnist Dan Savage might say, and they require a great deal of self-knowledge, communication skill, and education.
 Fifty Shades eroticizes sexual violence, but without any of the emotional maturity and communication required to make it safe.

-“There’s an interesting tension right now between the mainstreaming of S&M that Fifty Shades represents and also the mainstream horror at rape culture,” said Amy Adler, a law professor at New York University who focuses on obscenity law and feminist theory.
-“There’s an increasing vigilance against rape culture on the one hand and the easy acceptance of pornographic S&M [on the other].”
+“There’s an interesting tension right now between the mainstreaming of S&M that Fifty Shades represents and also the mainstream horror at rape culture,” says Amy Adler, a law professor at New York University who focuses on obscenity law and feminist theory.
+“There’s an increasing vigilance against rape culture on the one hand and the easy acceptance of pornographic S&M” on the other.